rbsquires/rbsquires.github.io/index.md

 Coder.
 Gear Head.
 Nomad spirit.
 <p>
-    Meticulous, dedicated college graduate with experience in Computer Science and Web Development technologies.
-Pursuing a
-    position to build upon my education and start a career as a Software Engineer specializing in development with languages such as Swift, C++ or Java.
+	I’m a software developer focused on expanding my toolbox one language at a time and mastering my craft.
+The projects in this portfolio are some of my favorite works while completing my B.S. in Computer Science, Minor in Web Development.
+I'm a meticulous, dedicated professional pursuing a career as a software engineer with languages such as Swift, C++ and Java.
 </p>

 <details>